wadereynes/loopyshop/README.md

 :heavy_check_mark: | Pages (About & Contact)
 :heavy_check_mark: | Advanced Product Page
 :heavy_check_mark: | Search Page
-:hourglass: | More lessons coming
+:hourglass: | More page to make

 ## How to use